 There is a lot of misinformation surrounding Medicare– including Medicare Advantage and Medicare Supplement Insurance (AKA Medigap).
 Because of this, I've created several videos for people who are aging into Medicare, or who just want to understand it better.

 When I'm talking with Medicare beneficiaries, the most common misconception is that Medicare Advantage (AKA Part C) is a supplement to Medicare.

-MA and MAPD plan actually replace original Medicare, and they receive a capitated amount from Medicare itself, to manage the health care of their members.
+MA and MAPD plans actually replace original Medicare, and they receive a capitated amount from Medicare itself to manage the health care of their members.

 Many MAPD plans have Utilization Review Boards that determine whether the insurance company will pay for covered procedures and care.
 That means that if your doctor wants you to receive care that the doctor feels is medically necessary, you might not be able to receive it because the utilization review board says that you don’t need it.

 Below are some stories I've collected that talk about these types of situations.
 Keep in mind that MA and MAPD plans ARE appropriate in many situations.
 There have been plenty of times when I've recommended a Medicare Advantage Plan.
 However, many people don't really understand when this type of plan WON'T work for their particular needs, which is why I've gathered a couple of experts who can help explain when some of their clients have needed to revert to original Medicare (with or without a Medigap plan).